ashlykerkhof/MS2-Project/README.md

 ## UX

-for this project i want people to have an enjoyable experience, and would wish to play again to beat their score and achieve the 3 rings!
+For this project i want people to have an enjoyable experience, and would wish to play again to beat their score and achieve the 3 rings!

 ## Instructions for the game